 • What would you do, think, or feel if this happened to you?

-• What would you do, think, or feel if this happened to your best friend, sister, or mother?
+• What would you do, think, or feel if this happened to your best friend, sibling, or parent?

 Video | 5:02